hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 developer's point of view, the only thing which is required is to submit the proof to some Ethereum RPC endpoint (works from a browser as well).

-Forth step.
+Fourth step.
 This step actually does what just've been described.
-On this stage the only thing a user or an application developer can do is to relax and wait things to happen.
+On this stage the only thing a user or an application developer can do is to relax and wait for things to happen.
 A web browser could be useful for that as well.
 Helps to pass the time, those several seconds, while verification is being performed.

 After these 4 steps we have a valid representation of Solana's 'Light-Client' state on Ethereum.